LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/41-MRK.md

 <sup>6</sup> But there were some of the scribes sitting there and reasoning in their hearts,
 <sup>7</sup> “Why does this man speak blasphemies like that?
 Who can forgive sins but God alone?”

 <sup>8</sup> Immediately Jesus, perceiving in his spirit that they so reasoned within themselves, said to them, “Why do you reason these things in your hearts?
 <sup>9</sup>  Which is easier, to tell the paralytic, ‘Your sins are forgiven;’ or to say, ‘Arise, and take up your bed, and walk’?
-<sup>10</sup> But that you may know that the Son of Man has authority on earth to forgive sins” —he said to the paralytic—
+<sup>10</sup>  But that you may know that the Son of Man has authority on earth to forgive sins”—he said to the paralytic—
 <sup>11</sup>  “I tell you, arise, take up your mat, and go to your house.”

 <sup>12</sup> He arose, and immediately took up the mat and went out in front of them all, so that they were all amazed and glorified God, saying, “We never saw anything like this!”